Bill Boaks: 1960s

 In February 1961, Boaks unsuccessfully applied for planning permission to build a heliport in his garden.
 Boaks subsequently submitted further applications to Lambeth London Borough Council, including a proposal to build an underground hangar for eight civil defence helicopters.
 Boaks hoped that people would give up their cars and travel by bus or helicopter instead.
 To this end he proposed that landing pads should be installed in every city.

 In June 1963, Boaks attempted to prosecute Ernest Robert Wilkin for dangerous driving.
 Boaks had allowed two girls to cross the road at a green light, which had led Wilkin to run over one of them.
 The court dismissed the case and awarded Wilkin fifty guineas.

 Boaks sued the South London Press for libel after it described him as "nutty" on 27 March 1962.
 He also sued the London Evening News for libel after it falsely claimed he was living on National Assistance on 18 March 1966.
 In the latter case, he won notional damages of £1, and later complained to the Court of Appeal that the judge had misdirected the jury; he lost the appeal.

 Over the years, Boaks's political label changed.
 In one election, he stood as the "Trains & Boats & Planes" candidate – the title of a contemporary popular song.
 After revisions to electoral law allowed candidates to have a six-word description of their candidature on the ballot paper, he eventually settled on "Public Safety Democratic Monarchist White Resident".

 He would campaign intermittently by cycling around the target constituency, wearing a large cardboard box daubed with his slogans.
 He was limited to six words of description on the ballot paper, and usually described himself as "Air, Road, Public Safety, White Resident" or "Democratic Monarchist, Public Safety, White Resident".

 Boaks stood for election to Lambeth London Borough Council in 1964, 1968 and 1971, standing for the ward of Town Hall in the first election and for that of Streatham Wells in the last two.
 He also stood in the by-election for the ward of St. Leonard's on 27 June 1968.

+He stood for election to the Greater London Council in Lambeth in 1964 and 1970, at the Greenwich by-election in 1967, Lambeth Central in 1977 and Streatham in 1973 and 1981.